RNNFast: An Accelerator for Recurrent Neural Networks Using Domain Wall Memory: Introduction

 Recurrent Neural Networks (RNNs) are a powerful class of networks designed to consider context by retaining and using information from previously processed inputs.
 RNNs are used across a wide range of applications that include speech recognition for digital assistants such as Siri and Google Now, sentiment analysis for classifying social media postings, and language translation.
 The popularity of RNN networks in production applications was highlighted by Google in a recent paper \cite{TPU_isca_17}, which reports that RNN workloads represent almost 30\% of the workloads on Google's TPU datacenters.
 This is in contrast to only 5\% for CNN workloads.

-However, RNN workloads are computationally intensive because they store a partial history of the output sequence and perform computations on that history along with the current input.
+However, RNN workloads are data-intensive because they store a partial history of the output sequence and perform computations on that history along with the current input.
 As a result, RNNs require both vast amounts of storage and increased processing power.
 For example, the RNN neuron requires 8$\times$ the number of weights and multiply-accumulate (MAC) operations of a typical CNN cell.
 RNN networks are also generally quite large.
 For instance, Amodei et al. \cite{amodei_icml2016} developed a network for performing speech recognition that utilized seven recurrent layers and a total of 35 million parameters.
-At this scale, RNNs with large input sets are susceptible to memory bottlenecks when running on existing accelerators such as GPUs \cite{Guan_ASP_DAC_17}.
+At this scale, RNNs with large input sets are susceptible to memory bottlenecks when running on existing accelerators such as GPUs \cite{Guan_ASP_DAC_17} or FPGAs \cite{Guan_ASP_DAC_17, Li_FPCCM_15, Ferreira_16ReConfig,mealey2018accelerating,Azari-FPGA19,Warg-JETCAS19,li2018rnn,Wang-FPGA18}.
+In addition, the fundamentally different design of the RNN cell makes previously proposed custom CNN accelerators \cite{Venkataramani_ISCA17,Shen_ISCA17,Parashar_ISCA17,chen_micro2014,chen_asplos2014, liu_asplos2015, du_isca2015, han_isca2016, chen_isca2016,chang-ISCAS19, shafiee_isca2016, chi_isca2016, kim_isca2016, albericio_isca2016, xwang-HPCA19,Jin-ASPLOS19, Kung-ASPLOS19, likamwa_isca2016, reagenisca2016, liu_isca2016} not directly applicable to RNN workloads.